| Layer | Description | Example |

 theme_minimal()

 In summary, the graph provides us with important information about economic inequality in the United States.
 Half of the population (i.e., the bottom 50%, which comprises about 125 million people), received just over 10% of the income.
 In particular, this indicates a significant income disparity, as half of the population holds a very small fraction of the total income.
 On the other end of the spectrum, the share of the top 1% can be ascertained by summing the shares for the top three groups.
 For income share that is 10.85 + 5.24 + 4.74 or 20.83, meaning that the top 1% received nearly 21% of the income in 2022.
-These figures paint a clear picture of substantial income inequality in the United States, with a significant concentration of income in the hands of the top 1%, and especially in the top 0.1%, and 0.01%.
+The figure paints a clear picture of substantial income inequality in the United States, with a significant concentration of income in the hands of the top 1%, and especially in the top 0.1%, and 0.01%.
 This is a key aspect of ongoing discussions around economic policy, tax reform, and social equity.
 In the next section, we’ll take a closer look at the top 1%.

 Line graph